chloroken/eve-min/README.md

 ### DYNAMIC HOTKEYS

-Unlike conventional client-switchers, targeted hotkeys in **EVE-min** switch between active clients and are not hard-coded to specific characters or clients.
-The purpose of this automatic adjustment is for hotkeys to remain tight (no huge gaps like F1 --> F7 with only two characters logged in), regardless of character selection or count.
+Unlike conventional client-switchers, targeted hotkeys in **EVE-min** don't switch between characters.
+Instead, they switch between active clients based on your chosen character order.
+The purpose of this is for hotkeys to remain tight regardless of character selection or count.

 ### PERFORMANCE BOOST